South Florida Heroin Addiction Treatment

 Every client is unique, and individual needs must be addressed in our Pompano Beach drug rehab.
 Finding a recovery program where treatment includes medical assessment is crucial.
 The use of medications begins at the first stage of treatment.
 Other modalities are introduced as the physical effects of withdrawal become more manageable.
 However, detox by itself is not considered treatment.
 It is only the first step on the path to recovery.

-Partial Hospitalization Treatment for Heroin Addiction
+Levels of Care for Heroin Addiction